 If the driver is unable to safely deliver or pick-up the container, charges to cover the dead run will apply.
-Please see our Terms of Sale and Rental Agreement for additional information.
+Please see our Terms Agreement for additional information.
 Please contact us if you’re not sure about your site.

 See how ground level container delivery (and pick-up) works!